Referrals to the Genentech BioOncology Co-pay Card

 The Genentech BioOncology Co-pay Card is available only for

-any other government-funded program to pay for their medications are
+TriCare or any other government-funded program to pay for their

-not eligible.
-It requires a valid, on-label prescription and cannot
+eligible for the program.
+It requires a valid, on-label prescription

-be combined with any other rebate/coupon, free trial or similar
+and cannot be combined with any other rebate/coupon, free trial or

-offer for the specified prescription.
-It is available only for a
+similar offer for the specified prescription.
+It is available only

-patient (or their guardian) who is 18 years or older.
-It is not
+for a patient (or their guardian) who is 18 years or older.
+It is

 eligible to be reimbursed by private insurance plans or other health